 Shyne’s self-titled debut album was released in 2002 and it peaked on the Billboard 200 chart at No. 5.
 “Bad Boyz” was the lead single.

-He was released from prison in 2009 after serving nine years of a 10-year sentence.
+He was released from prison in 2009 after serving eight years of a 10-year sentence.
 Upon his release, Shyne converted to Judaism and changed his name to Moses Levi.
 He has since changed it to Moses Michael Levi Barrow.
 His birth name is Jamal Michael Barrow.

 While Shyne and Diddy may be friends again, this wasn’t always the case.
 Following his sentencing, Shyne broke all ties with Bad Boy and spoke out against Diddy.
 After Diddy intimated to the press he had been in touch with the imprisoned Shyne, Shyne denied Diddy ever reached out to him, Rolling Stone reported.

 “I want it known that this supposed conversation is a figment of Sean Combs’ imagination.
 He never spoke with me, he never visited me nor would I ever accept a phone call or visit from him,” Shyne responded.